trufflesuite/trufflesuite.com/src/blog/truffle-teams-gets-a-new-look/index.md

 ## Got Feedback or Questions?

-If you aren't aware of our official support channel, head over to [the Truffle Teams channel in Spectrum.chat](https://spectrum.chat/trufflesuite/truffle-teams).
-Posting a thread there will ping us in our internal Slack workspace and we'll answer you ASAP.
-You can also submit Truffle Teams feature requests and issues [on GitHub](https://github.com/trufflesuite/truffle-teams/issues).
+You can submit Truffle Teams feature requests and issues [on GitHub](https://github.com/trufflesuite/truffle-teams/issues).

 <div class="post-trufflecon-box mt-5 text-center">
   Get started with Truffle Teams, and see the redesign for yourself!